The Arizona Criminal Justice Commission was established in 1982. Statutory authority is found at A.R.S. §§41-2401 et seq.

 Three measures were enacted in 1988 affecting the ACJC.
 Laws 1988, Chapter 15 placed the Arson Detection Reward Fund under the jurisdiction of the ACJC.
 Laws 1988, Chapter 194 modified the membership of the ACJC.
 Laws 1988, Chapter 268 transferred the Criminal Justice Information System to ACJC.

-Laws 1989, Chapter 86 prescribed distribution of monies from the Drug Enforcement Account to certain programs, agencies and operations; required, rather than allowed, an annual audit of the Criminal Justice Enhancement Fund and modified the membership of ACJC.
+Laws 1989, Chapter 86 prescribed distribution of monies from the Drug Enforcement Account to certain programs, agencies and operations; required, rather than allowed, an annual audit of the Criminal Justice Enhancement Fund and modified the membership of ACJC to 19 members.

 Laws 1993, Chapter 255, the criminal code revision bill, contained extensive revisions.
 Among them, it changed the name of the Board of Pardons and Parole to the Board of Executive Clemency and made conforming changes to the ACJC.